Multiview point cloud registration with anisotropic and space-varying localization noise: Implementation details

 where $\mathcal{U}(h)$ is the uniform distribution parameterized by the volume of the 3D convex hull encompassing the data.
 Since the priors $\{p_k\}_{k=1\ldots K+1}$ are not updated, we can show that this modification only modifies the normalization in the computation of the posteriors $\alpha_{jik}$ in the E-step, such that (\ref{eq:alpha}) becomes (for $k=1\ldots K$):

 The outlier handling role of the normalization in (\ref{eq:alph2}) can be understood intuitively.
 Suppose that $\byji$ is an outlier.
 Without this additional class, since we ensure $\sum_{k=1}^K \alpha_{jik}=1$, all points have a similar influence in the update of the parameters.
-However, with this additional class, as $\byji$ is an outlier, we expect $\gamma_{jik} $ to be much smaller than $\frac{p_{k+1}}{h}$, so that the posterior $\alpha_{jik}$ is close to $0$ for $k=1...K$ ($\alpha_{jiK+1}$ is close to 1 since $\sum_{k=1}^{K+1} \alpha_{jik}=1$).
-This means that this point will have very few impacts on the update of the parameters.
+With this additional class, since $\byji$ is an outlier, we expect $\gamma_{jik} $ to be much smaller than $\frac{p_{k+1}}{h}$, so that the posterior $\alpha_{jik}$ is close to $0$ for $k=1...K$ ($\alpha_{jiK+1}$ is close to 1 since $\sum_{k=1}^{K+1} \alpha_{jik}=1$).
+This means that this point has a little impact on the update of the parameters.

-As in \cite{Evangelidis17}, we consider GMM with isotropic covariances, i.e. $\bSigma_k = \sigma^2_k I$.
+We consider GMM with isotropic covariances, i.e. $\bSigma_k = \sigma^2_k I$.
 In this case, the update of the transformation parameters in (\ref{sdf}) has a simple closed form solution.
 Concerning the update of the covariance of the GMM in Alg.~\ref{alg2}, we can easily show that the variance parameter can be obtained by ${\sigma^2_k}^{(l+1)} = \text{trace}(\bSigma_k^{(l+1)})/3$.